London Summer Program

 Room & Board: $4,336.00

 7 units required.
-Students must take either ENG 380 or NASC 156 in May, and either HUM 111 or HIST 204 in June.
+Students must take either ENG 380 or NASC 156 in May.
+HIST 204 is offered in June.
+HUM 111 is offered May through June.

 ENG 380 - Topics in Literature (4 units)